 (iii) In order to determine commercial insolvency, the balance sheet of the company must demonstrate continuous losses each year.
 A company may also be insolvent if the only way to recoup its losses would be to sell off its existing assets when its normal course of business ceases generating revenue; and

-(iv) The fact that a creditor has an alternate remedy under law does not debar or preclude him from filing a winding up petition, subject to all other conditions being satisfied.
+(iv) The fact that a creditor has an alternative remedy under law does not debar or preclude him from filing a winding up petition, subject to all other conditions being satisfied.

 As gleaned from the above, at the very outset, a Petition for winding up must palpably demonstrate that the debt is acknowledged without any counter or contingent claims.
 Usually in banking suits initiated under the Financial Institutions, (Recovery of Finance) Ordinance, 2001, a debtor company will dispute the factum of the claim and may challenge statement of accounts prepared by banks on various grounds including interest on interest, delayed payment charges, liquidated damages etc. Similarly, in a contractual arrangement, a claim against the debtor may be factually thwarted by a separate counter-claim brought against the creditor.
 Any similar challenges may signal the death knell for any such Petitions initiated as they may render the debt disputed and uncertain.
 However, it is instructive to note that a simple denial of the debt shall not suffice.
 The onus shall be on the debtor company to factually provide details that the debt is indeed disputed.